webpack/webpack.js.org/src/content/concepts/module-federation.md

 ### `ContainerPlugin` (low level)

 This plugin creates an additional container entry with the specified exposed modules.
-It also uses the `OverridablesPlugin` internally and exposes the `override` API to consumer of the container.

 ### `ContainerReferencePlugin` (low level)